The Swahili word for ‘angel’ is malaika

 Our work takes three paths:

 In rural Africa, women can spend more than one hour on each trip to fetch water – an exhausting and often dangerous chore that robs them of the chance to work and learn.
 Dirty water, inadequate sanitation and poor hygiene habits play a major role in child mortality.
-In order to combat these challenges, Malaika partnered with Voss Foundation to build eight wells, and with Vinmart Foundation to build an ninth one.
+In order to combat these challenges, Malaika partnered with Voss Foundation to build eleven wells, with Vinmart Foundation to build a twelth one, and with a private donor to build a thirteenth one.
 Having access to clean water in the village has helped decrease the number of cases of cholera, diarrhea and other illnesses.
-Our nine wells have a direct and beneficial impact on over 18,000 people a year.
+Our thirteen wells have a direct and beneficial impact on over 26,000 people a year.